Fisch03/monOS/README.md

 ```
 you can find more info about monoscript [here](https://github.com/Fisch03/monOS/tree/master/monoscript). you can also view it's documentation from inside monOS (soon™).

-due to its nature, i wouldn't recommend writing anything complex with monoscript.
-if you are planning to - there will be a rust template available (soon™) that you can use as a starting point.
-do keep in mind that documentation of interacting with the os is really sparse atm because i am/was not expecting anyone to write applications for this. so you're really cool for that :3. feel free to open an issue or if its just a small thing message me on discord (`@sakanaa`) if you need help with anything.

 <img width="64" align="right" src="https://github.com/Fisch03/monOS/blob/master/img/mono_hmm.png" />

 # the why